-Ever wondered why your cat stomps on her favorite bed or blanket (or your leg or chest) with her front paws, as though kneading dough for biscuits?
-Ever wondered why doing so seems to make her high, intoxicated with sweet memories of springtime and youth?
-Here are five cool things about your cat and kneading, aka biscuit-making.
+Ever wondered: Why do cats knead?
+Why does your cat stomp on her favorite bed or blanket (or your leg or chest) with her front paws, as though making dough for biscuits?
+Ever wondered why cat kneading seems to make her high, intoxicated with sweet memories of springtime and youth?
+Here are five cool things about cat kneading, aka cats making biscuits.

 Note: This is to be read on a knead-to-know basis.
 (Warning: There will be puns.)

-Kneading is called “biscuit-making” for a reason: Your cat is tenderizing your gamey flesh so you’ll make a meal fit for a queen.
+Cat kneading is called “biscuit-making” for a reason: Your cat is tenderizing your gamey flesh so you’ll make a meal fit for a queen.
 Not really!
-She’s just trying to soften your cold, cold heart -- by way of your lap, of course.
+She’s just trying to soften your cold, cold heart — by way of your lap, of course.

 Sometimes cats knead when they want something.
 Maybe you’re too involved with your computer monitor or that Law & Order marathon for their liking.
 Maybe they want treats, and they want them now.
 Maybe they just want scratches behind the ears in that special place only you can reach.

 One thing is certain: When cat kneading combines with solicitation purring, you’re really in trouble.
 If you haven’t heard of solicitation purring, odds are you’ve experienced it.
 Surprising no one, cats have developed and honed a purr that sounds vaguely like the cry of a human baby, and is specifically designed to manipulate us.
 It’s how your cat gets you to let her lick out your cereal bowl.
 And it works.
 Every time.